-Course Code BAJMC-403 Course Title Communication F Researc h and Metho ds Course Credits Le Tuto orial Practice Total 3 1 L 0 4 Contact hours 1.
-5 0 90 Course Objective of enquiry i 2.
-The student problems. of enquiry in communications.
-2. The students will learn to identify problems and learn methods to finding answers to those 3.
-To make the em awar e how t o write a a research re port. earch.
+Course Code BAJMC-403 Course Title Communication F Researc h and Metho ds Course Credits Le Lecture orial Practice Total 3 1 L 0 4 Contact hours 75 1.
+5 0 90 Course Objective This course serves the training young minds for scientific inquiry, and explor of enquiry in communications.
+The students will learn to identify problems and learn methods to finding an problems.
+Introduce the students with the various types of research.
+To make them aware how to write a research report.
+To make them equip with the importance of data in the research.
+3. To make the em awar e how t o write a a research re port. earch.
 Type of the Course 3.
 To make the em awar e how to with the o write a a research re port. earch.
 SEC To make the To make the em awar e how to with the o write a research re port. a in the res SEC 3.
 To make the 4.
 To make the Core em awar e how to with the o write a research re port. a in the res GE SEC 3.
 To make the 4.
 To make the Core em awar e how to with the o write and impor Project port. a in the res GE Form